codefellows/seattle-code-301n24/facilitator/README.md

 ### Quizzes

 - Course quizzes are administered through Canvas.
-There is a total of six quizzes throughout the course, two per module.
+There is a total of three quizzes throughout the course, one per module.
 It is recommended that you review the quizzes so that you know exactly what the students will be seeing.

 ### One On Ones